Malik Riaz: Controversies

-UK NCA £190M court settlement
+UK court settlement

 After being alerted by Pakistani authorities to sources of his income and cash expenditure, the UK's National Crime Agency (NCA) began an investigation into Malik Riaz Hussain.
 In December 2018, £20M was frozen by the UK High Court under the Proceeds of Crime Act 2002.
 By August 2019, a total of nine court orders were in place, enabling UK authorities to hold £140M.
 All of the court orders were made against the assets and cash, and not their actual or beneficial owner.
-In December 2019, Malik Riaz came to a civil agreement with the NCA, handing over £140M in cash, and the Grade II listed house 1 Hyde Park Place, valued at £50million.
+In December 2019, Malik Riaz came to a civil agreement with the NCA, handing over £140M in cash, and the Grade II listed house 1 Hyde Park Place, valued at £50 million.
 The NCA commented that the multimillion-pound settlement did “not represent a finding of guilt”.
 Control of the £190M of assets and cash will be returned under a UK High Court order to the Pakistani Authorities, who have advised that they will ask the UK Courts to sell any assets and return the sum in cash.
 The amount was transferred to the account set up by Supreme Court for the recovery of 460 billion rupees fine imposed on Bahria Town in a separate case, going towards the reimbursement of the fine.